chiholiu10/tvmaze/README.md

 * npm run start

 ### How the app works
-* First type in 'powerpuff girls' and submit the button
+* First type in 'powerpuff girls' and click on the button to submit the form
 * Scroll down the page and click on an episode
 * Then the page will be redirected to the detail page
 * Responsive design included